iftikar0016/legal-rag-assistant/README.md

 # ContractLens — Legal RAG Assistant ⚖️

-A portfolio‑ready Retrieval‑Augmented Generation (RAG) app that turns legal PDFs into an interactive question‑answering experience.
+A Retrieval‑Augmented Generation (RAG) app that turns legal PDFs into an interactive question‑answering experience.
 Upload a contract, build a fast vector index, and get grounded answers backed by relevant document context.

 ---